mkorvink/archetyper/cran-comments.md

 ## Downstream dependencies

-There are no downstream dependencies for the archetyper package.
+“There are currently no downstream dependencies for this package”